 You know how when your birthday is coming up, you tend to look back on how you spent the past year?
 It’s a natural thing to do.
 The goal is to use what you’ve learned from the previous year to (ideally) make the next year better.
 The older I get, the more important this is.

 My (56th) birthday is coming up in a couple of weeks, but I didn’t see any reason to wait till then to look back on the past year.
 Normally I just do this in my head.
 I don’t write anything down.
 I don’t make lists or concrete plans.
 I just think about it while going for a walk, cleaning the house, working in the garden…any task that I can do on autopilot while my brain is busy with other things.

-But this year I decided to do it differently.
-Inspired by Tim Urban’s slap-in-the-face post Your Life in Weeks, I drew a quick-and-dirty graphic of the 35 boxes that represent the 35 years I have left to live (provided I have the good fortune to make it to age 90).
+But this year I was inspired by Tim Urban’s article Your Life in Weeks.
+This article was like a giant slap in the face, and made me realize that I had to get serious about this life planning shit.
+I grabbed the nearest piece of paper and pen and hacked out a quick-and-dirty graphic of the 35 boxes that represent the 35 years I have left to live (provided I have the good fortune to make it to age 90).

 It looked like this:

-First up is to decide what to do with box 56.
-That’s pretty easy…what have I always wished I could do, but never really devoted time and energy to?
-There are many things, but learning to draw has to be the one I keep coming back to.
-So box 56 will be my “Lori learns to draw” box.
+So, what to do with box number 1 of 35?
+What will I do with the 56th year of my one life?
+I’ll keep the deeper, personal stuff private (something that too few people do these days, IMO) but don’t mind sharing something more general.
+What have I always wished I could do, but never really devoted time and energy to really learning?
+There are many things, but learning to draw is what I keep coming back to.
+So box 1 of 35 will be my “Lori learns to draw” box.
 You can read about that process here.